3 Longevity Supplements Your Eyes Don’t Need — And the Ones They Do

 Resveratrol has extremely low bioavailability; most of it is metabolised before it can circulate.
 Even when absorbed, it rarely reaches neural, vascular or retinal tissues in meaningful amounts.
 And while it is often promoted as a supplement that activates sirtuins and supports senescence, human data is inconsistent and usually requires far higher doses than typical supplements provide.

-Grape seed extract (procyanidins) solves these limitations.
+Grape seed extract (procyanidins) helps address these limitations.

 The outcome: grape seed extract delivers the longevity benefits people hope for from resveratrol, with real absorption, real tissue penetration and real relevance for visual health.